 Subrational nihilism, the power of it — this is the good stuff.
 Let go of all rules and restrictions, let the will unfurl.
 We don’t necessarily wish ill upon anyone (though who knows later?).
 We just don’t wish to live in their cages.
 We tell them whatever we wish.

-Like a sinus opening to fresh air is the moment we steal away into ourselves and realize that no one else is present, that we are essentially free, and though we may be alone and life threatens to pulverize us, this is
+Like a sinus opening to fresh air is the moment we steal away into ourselves and realize that no one else is present, that we are essentially free, and though we may be alone and life threatens to pulverize us, this is the good pain, the pain we own and author.

 Until they kill us, we are kings.
 All pirates knew this, all brigands, all warlords, every robber baron.
 It’s the middle finger, sarcasm’s grease, the delicious drop of truth in the pockmarked hollow heart of cynicism.
 We know deep down it’s cruel, but better to be cruel and live.